Decision guide

 That longevity is also the problem.
 Procare’s architecture reflects decisions made when Windows desktop software was the standard.
 The mobile app exists but is not the primary interface, and it shows.

-The downtime problem
+The workflow problem

-The learning curve is a staff retention problem
+The learning curve matters

 What Procare gets right

 Procare has broad feature coverage.
-Billing, enrollment, reporting, parent communication — the features are there.
+Billing, enrollment, reporting, parent communication: the features are there.

 For large multi-site operations with dedicated IT staff and time to invest in configuration, Procare’s depth is an asset.
 The complexity that frustrates small centers is, for an operation with a system administrator, a source of flexibility.